Kenya–Netherlands relations

-Kenyan–Dutch relations are bilateral relations between Kenya and the Netherlands.
+Kenya–Netherlands relations are bilateral relations between Kenya and the Netherlands.

 History

 The first Afrikaner settlers, who are of Dutch descent, began arriving in Kenya in 1906, they settled around Kenya's Uasin Gishu County and the immediate surrounding areas.

 Bilateral ties are estimated to go back to the 1970s.
 Relations between both countries are generally good.
 However, the ICC process has dampened Kenya's relations with Western nations.
 The Dutch government predicts that beyond 2020 relations between both countries will improve in a mutually beneficial economic partnership.

 Development cooperation

 By 2021 the Dutch government hopes to replace donor programmes in Kenya with investment programmes, this will enable private entities from the Netherlands to participate in investment and aid programmes.

 The Dutch government unlike most European countries is cutting its aid to Kenya which was at KES.
 2.7 billion (EUR.
 25.4 million) in 2014.
 It is estimated that this will drop to KES.
 1.6 billion (EUR.
 14.7 million) in 2017.

 Key areas for Kenya and Dutch cooperation are: